Discover

 - problems with your memory or trouble concentrating

-- vaginal soreness or dryness
+- vaginal dryness or soreness

 - losing interest in sex

-Treatment for early or premature menopause
+What treatment is there for early or premature menopause?

-If you’re diagnosed with premature menopause, your GP will talk to you about your treatment options and how to ease any symptoms.
+After you receive a diagnosis, your GP will talk to you about your treatment options and how to ease any symptoms.
 You’ll be offered either the combined contraceptive pill or hormone replacement therapy (HRT) to replace your missing oestrogen.

 Taking HRT

-Taking HRT is better than the combined contraceptive pill at protecting your bones and reducing your risk of getting osteoporosis or heart disease.
+Taking HRT may be better than the combined contraceptive pill at protecting your bone health and preventing heart disease.
 It’s also better for your blood pressure.
 Unlike the combined contraceptive pill, HRT isn’t a form of contraception.
-This means you’ll need to take other precautions, such as using condoms, if you’re having sex but don’t want to become pregnant.
+This means you’ll need to use contraception such as condoms if you don’t want to become pregnant.

 If you’ve lost interest in sex, you may be prescribed the hormone testosterone.
 This is because if your ovaries aren’t working properly, or you’ve had surgery to remove them, you may not have enough testosterone in your body.
 This can affect your sex drive (libido).

-Managing your symptoms
+Managing early and premature symptoms

 - non-hormonal medications for hot flushes